opencv/opencv/doc/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.markdown

 If the results are printed out without any errors, congratulations !!!
 You have installed OpenCV-Python successfully.

-Installing OpenCV from using pip Package Manager
+Installing OpenCV using pip Package Manager
 ------------------------------------------------

 You can also install OpenCV using the Python's pip package manager.
 The steps to be followed are very simple as follows:
-1. Once you have installed python and pip(which comes along with python) Go to your Command Prompt(for Windows) or terminal(for Mac).
+1. Once you have installed python and pip(which comes along with python) Go to your Command Prompt(for Windows)
 2. Type `pip install opencv-python` and hit enter
 3. pip will automatically install all the necessary dependencies for OpenCV and you're good to go!

-# Installing OpenCV in Anaconda
+Installing OpenCV in Anaconda
 -------------------------------

 To install OpenCV in your Anaconda environment perform the following steps: